RamanSB/Decentralised-Stable-Coin/README.md

     2. Once the above is determined determine how many DSC tokens to mint based on this.
     3. Send these tokens to the user.
     4. Perhaps _mint_ may not be concerned with this, but also consider how to decide how the users collateral ratio / health factor varies as their collateral changes in value over time.

+- Calculate health factor function
+- set health factor if debt is 0
+- added a bunch of view functions.